hermannn/CoffeePlace/README.md

 Mapkit to get the map
 CoreLocation to get the current position

-i use Cocoapods to install the external libraries here is a list of what i use:
+I use Cocoapods to install the external libraries here is a list of what i use:

 RealmSwift - to use persistency in my app it helps me saved the favortie place of the user.
 RxRealm - I use this thin Wrapper of Realm to retrieve data from Realm